Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Linux/Outbound.md

 Due to the recent change of policies your password has been changed.

-Please use the following credentials to log into your account: gY4Wr3a1evp4
+Please use the following credentials to log into your account: {REDACTED}

 Remember to change your password when you next log into your account.